For the 10 percent of the population that suffers from keloids, finding an effective treatment option can often feel like a challenge.

 Adding Superficial Radiotherapy (SRT) technology as a follow-on treatment to surgery can provide immense benefits for patients.
 SRT works by delivering low-energy X-rays to a precise or targeted area of the skin.
 It is a non-invasive treatment option for non-melanoma skin cancers and keloids.

 Because SRT technology delivers radiation to the site of the abnormal cells, it damages the DNA of those cells – without impacting the surrounding healthy skin cells.
 In the case of keloids, the SRT treatment helps to reduce the inflammation at the site of skin injury.
-This is the inflammation that leads the body to trigger excess collagen production in order to heal the injury.
-As a result, the keloid grows at the location of the scar or skin injury.
+This inflammation leads to excess collagen production, and results in the keloids growth at the location of the scar or skin injury.

-Following a strict protocol of SRT treatments immediately following the surgical removal of the keloid helps to increase cure rates, meaning that the keloid is less likely to grow back at the location from where it was removed on the body.
+Dr. Posten has found that following a strict protocol of SRT treatments immediately following the surgical removal of the keloid helps to increase cure rates, meaning that the keloid is less likely to grow back at that location.

 In recent medical studies, SRT technology has been demonstrated to achieve cure rates as high as 90% for keloids patients when combined with surgery.